The Best Home Thermostats of 2023

 Q. How does a smart thermostat work?

-A smart thermostat connects to the home’s wireless network to relay information and allow the user to control the HVAC system remotely or by voice commands.
+A smart thermostat connects to your home’s Wi-Fi network to relay information and allows you to control the HVAC system remotely or by voice commands.

 Q. Do you need Wi-Fi for a smart thermostat?

 Yes.
-Smart thermostats must connect to the Wi-Fi in a home so they can communicate with the user’s smartphone.
+Smart thermostats must connect to the Wi-Fi in a home so they can communicate with a smartphone.

 Q. How do I choose a programmable thermostat?